uptheirons78/dev-commerce/README.md

 * Create Product Routes and Controllers;
 * Install Formidable and Lodash to load files like images;
 * Apply some validation inside Controller (fields and file size check);

+#### Products Read, Update and Delete Routes [step-10]

+* Create a middleware to find product by its ID;
+* Create READ route with its controller;
+* Create DELETE and UPDATE route with their controller;